bday-boy/weeble/README.md

 - Create Ko-fi
 - Condense how to play section
 - Put how to play and creator info into different modals
+- Make copy text say X/8 or something when user loses for the day

 ## Bugs